Mona Keijzer: Minister of Housing and Spatial Planning

 After the PVV, VVD, NSC, and BBB formed the Schoof cabinet, Keijzer was sworn in as Fourth Deputy Prime Minister and as Minister of Housing and Spatial Planning on 2 July 2024.
 The Ministry of Housing and Spatial Planning was simultaneously re-established after its responsibilities had been handled by different ministries since 2010.
 Keijzer succeeded Hugo de Jonge, who served as a minister without portfolio.

 She was tasked with overseeing the construction of 100,000 homes per year in response to a housing shortage, the same target set for her predecessor.
 The coalition agreement included €1 billion in yearly funding for that purpose for the next five years.
 In December 2024, Keijzer organized a housing summit at which an agreement was struck with organizations representing lower governments, housing corporations, investors, developers, and the construction industry.
 It included expedited construction of 75,000 housing units in several locations.
 The signatories committed to cooperating more closely, while the government would reduce regulations.
 The agreement reaffirmed the requirement of Keijzer's predecessor that two thirds of new construction should be affordable, despite opposition from the private sector.
 However, the restriction would be enforced regionally instead of for every project.

+Split from BBB

+Keijzer was again elected as member of the House after the October 2025 general election, although the party lost three seats.
+Shortly after the election, according to Keijzer, an agreement had been made that Keijzer would succeed Van der Plas as parliamentary and party leader.
+Her colleagues in the parliamentary group however changed their minds and selected co-founder Henk Vermeer as Van der Plas' successor on 13 February 2026.
+While Keijzer was focused on broader topics, such as asylum and migration, Vermeer had a stronger focus on agriculture.
+Keijzer subsequently decided to leave the group on 23 February 2026.
+Following calls to initiate mediation, Keijzer announced at a special general meeting on 27 March that she would end her membership of the BBB.

+In August, Keijzer announced she was forming a new political party, with the working name of "Project 2029".